Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 prefix tree contains the same data as a previous version with only new values added.

-In the combined tree structure, which is based on {{Merkle2}}, a prefix tree contains a mapping where each label-version pair has a search key, and the search key's value is a cryptographic commitment to the label's new contents.
+In the combined tree structure, based on {{Merkle2}}, a prefix tree contains a mapping where each label-version pair has a search key, and the search key's value is a cryptographic commitment to the label's new contents.
 A log tree contains a record of each version of the prefix tree and